icecoredynasty/icecoredynasty.github.io/_posts/2026-07-28-why-salaries-grow.md

 </p>

 <p>
-The Top 150 skaters are divided into groups of 10.
-The Top 10 goaltenders form one separate performance group.
+The Top 180 skaters are divided into groups of 10.
+The Top 20 goaltenders form two separated performance groups.
 For each group, the highest and lowest salary are removed, and the average of the remaining salaries becomes that group's benchmark.
 </p>